Senior Project is Integral to a CRMS Education

 Each senior organizes and carries out an independent, three-week project away from school and home, in which he or she works under a master, employer or with an organization.

 Senior Project is the culmination of a student’s career according to Betsy Bingham-Johns, CRMS College Counselor and senior project coordinator “It allows students to be independent and give back to others.
 At CRMS, we are raising ethical, thoughtful human beings and senior project allows students to go into the world to ‘do good’.”

 Upon their return to campus, seniors present their real-world learning experiences to peers, family, and a jury made up of students and faculty.
 Both the quality of the project completed and an oral presentation (a key opportunity to exhibit public-speaking skills) are evaluated, as is a reflective essay designed to help students chronicle their reflections and learning experiences.
-This year's Senior Symposium was held on Friday, June 2, 2017 from 10:00 a.m. - 3:00 p.m.
-It was open to the public and a list of the project presentations can be found here.
+This year’s Senior Symposium was held on Friday, June 2, 2017 from 10:00 a.m. – 3:00 p.m.
+It was open to the public.